InspektaA/Revol/README.md

 (If Slow walk turned off, Low Delta not work too)

 # Changelog
+**06.03.2021**
+  - Nowdays i stopping filling changelog in github and filling in script!
+  - Fixed Lowdelta

 **27.02.2021 Version 2**
   - Reworked mod
   - I remove hotkey list and now it shown in indicator